 Snapshots cannot be modified or deleted.
 They can be redacted (hidden from all users), but they remain in the Methods Repository database for provenance purposes.

 It is recommended that workflow authors do not reuse the tags on images they push to remote repositories.
-However, this cannot be enforced.
-It is therefore not easy to predict whether a WDL workflow will use the exact same docker image as on previous runs.
+This cannot be enforced.
+It's not easy to predict whether a WDL workflow will use the exact same Docker image as on previous runs.
 But this can be detected at runtime.

-Fortunately, docker images carry a content-addressable digest (a “hash”).
+Fortunately, Docker images carry a content-addressable digest (a “hash”).
 Even if a tag such as “latest” is moved between different image builds, these images will carry distinct digests.
-Terra resolves each image to its digest prior to running.
-Primarily, we do this when making job-avoidance determinations, to insure we only job-avoid when we are certain that the same image is being used.
+Terra resolves each image to its digest before running.
+Primarily, we do this when making job-avoidance determinations, to insure we only job avoid when we're certain the same image is being used.
 For each task, the digest is retained in our databases.
-It is not currently made visible to the user.
+Currently, it's not made visible to the user.
 We would be open to this feature request, or any other ideas around enhancing version traceability.

 Version of the software within an image